*There may be affiliate links in this post.

 By using this new method of organizing my list in a more strategic fashion, I was able to complete tasks that were of most importance to me.
 Therefore, I reduced the likelihood of allowing less important things to get in the way.
 I was finally giving myself the privilege to focus on what was important to me!
 Now that I’ve learned how to use lists in a much better way, I’m much more productive and less critical of myself regarding what gets done.

 If you’re a List Love like me, I hope I’ve given you a new way to look at using your list and keeping your sanity!
-What are some other ways you use list effectively?
+What are some other ways you use lists effectively?